 It’s important for Proven Contracting to have achieved master elite status because it signifies a high level of workmanship.
-And, at the end of the day, if your roof experiences damage when it’s still a young roof, then the culprit is more likely to be workmanship than defective shingles or underlayment.
+And, at the end of the day, if your roof experiences damage when it’s still a young roof, then the culprit is more likely to be defective workmanship than defective shingles or underlayment.
 The exception is extreme weather, of course.
 No matter how well your roof is installed and how good the materials are, 120 MPH winds can leave their mark!

 The workmanship warranty means that the company will be standing by the workmanship/craftsmanship of their installers.
-If the contractors screw up and make boneheaded errors but the shingles are fine, then it’s on the company to cover the cost of repair.
+If the contractors screw up and make boneheaded errors but the shingles are fine, then it’s on the company to cover the cost of roof repair.
 And it will become apparent by the time the first major storm comes around how good the workmanship is since a roof that survives extreme weather once is likely to do so again.

 The majority of issues that folks have with their roofs is the direct result of shoddy workmanship and not a product defect.
 The manufacturer’s warranty is great, but it’s the application of the materials that determines the quality of the roof.
-When selecting a contractor, the homeowner needs to be more focused on the right contractor than the right material.
+When selecting a contractor, the homeowner needs to be more focused on the right contractor than the right roofing material.
 Ideally, both are of equally high quality, but if you need to weigh one over the other workmanship is most important.

 It’s just like food.
 It’s just lok cooking: you can buy the best quality ingredients but if you don’t know what you’re doing in the kitchen you’re not going to get a good dinner.
 Luckily, with Proven Contracting, you get top of the line quality and top of the line materials!